 …and another shot of the film back compared to my Leica M6.

-The camera is HUGE and strangely enough also has manual shutter and wind-on controls.
+The camera is HUGE and strangely enough, also has both manual shutter and film wind-on controls.
 The shutter speed is set by replacing the curtain in-field and as you can tell from the image above, the film back is swappable.
 Suck it, Mamiya RB/Z, Hasselblad, Bronica and all you other folks.
 This film back is almost as big and heavy as your cameras alone.

 It’s a little known fact that there were in fact three versions of the Aero Ektar 7″ f/2.5 lens: “no dot”, “yellow dot” and “purple dot”.
 Lenses with no dot are so-called “pre-optimisation” lenses.
 They were produced to inventor George H Aklin’s originally patented design – you can see the lens design further up near the beginning of this article.

 Whilst most people seem to lust after the yellow dot, it’s the purple version which is the rarest and most sought after by Aero Ektar collectors.
 These are rarer than hen’s teeth and supposedly offer better low light performance.
-The rear elements of this lens were made from radioactive glass, which yellows over time.
+The rear elements of all 7″ Aero Ektar lenses lens were made from radioactive thorium glass, which yellows over time.
 Don’t worry, it’s low-level radiation and doesn’t present a danger to you…just don’t sleep with it every day.

 As the process of bleaching your Aero Ektar lens can take several weeks, it would be best if you started at the beginning of your build.